ibm-cloud-docs/Registry/registry_security_enforce.md

   verbs: ["delete"]
 ```

-**Note**: Users and ServiceAccounts with the `cluster-admin` role have access to all resources.
+Users and ServiceAccounts with the `cluster-admin` role have access to all resources.
 The cluster-admin role grants access to administer security policies, even if you do not edit the role.
 Make sure to control who has the `cluster-admin` role, and grant access only to people that you want to allow to modify security policies.
+{:tip}

 ## Deploying container images with enforced security
 {: #deploy_containers}